droundy/fac/web/features.md

 unaltered.
 Also, scons has a different approach to environment variables, which involves shielding the build from your environment.
-This avoids the spurious rebuild issue that fac has, but can be confusing if you expect to use environment variables to set the path, for instance.
+This avoids the spurious rebuild issue that fac has, but can be confusing if you expect to use environment variables to set the path.

+**Tup** will achieve a minimal rebuild if the ordering of file modification times provides sufficient information in order to do so. e.g. tup will not give a minimal build if you make an unimportant change in one file that may trigger a chain of rebuilds.

-**Make** and **tup** will achieve a minimal rebuild only provided the ordering of file modification times is sufficient to determine what requires rebuilding.
+**Make** will achieve a minimal rebuild provided the ordering of file modification times is sufficient to determine what requires rebuilding, and that you have exhaustively and non-conservatively enumerated every dependency.

 ## Correct build